Compliance Frameworks

 Markets in Crypto-Assets (MiCA)

 EUThe EU's comprehensive regulatory framework for crypto-assets, covering CASPs, stablecoins (ARTs/EMTs), and market abuse.
 Requires authorization, capital requirements, and white paper disclosures.
 Enables EU-wide passporting.
+9 CASP service classes with capital from EUR 50K-150K.
+ART issuers require EUR 350K.
+Significant ART/EMT issuers face EBA direct supervision.
+Transition periods vary by member state (France 6 months, Germany 12 months, max 18 months by July 2026).

 FATF Travel Rule (Recommendation 16)